PaulCampbell/readme/readme.md

     docker run -p 50000:8080 -d docker/read-me

-Alternatively, just run it up with:
+Alternatively, install Tesseract and its training data (see the Dockerfile), then run it up with:

     npm install